mottosso/allzpark/docs/pages/about.md

-This section outlines the rationale behind Allspark, to help you determine whether or not it is of use to you.
+This section outlines the rationale behind Allzpark, to help you determine whether or not it is of use to you.

 <br>